Ready to run background checks the modern way?

 How far back do SSN traces go?

-SSN trace results will generally go back three to seven years, depending on the data sources being searched and the age and credit history of the candidate.
+SSN trace results will generally go back three to ten years, depending on the data sources being searched and the age and credit history of the candidate.

 Is a candidate required to provide their SSN on a job application?
 Is it legal to ask for it?